sophiaalthammer/tripjudge/README.md

 # TripJudge: Relevance Judgement Test Collection for TripClick

-TripJudge is a novel relevance judgement based test collection for the [Tripclick](https://tripdatabase.github.io/tripclick/) health retrieval collection.
-We extend the click-based test sets by annotating Head test set queries with a pool of 3 runs from [Hofstätter et al.](https://arxiv.org/abs/2201.00365) (BM25, dense retrieval with SciBERT_DOT and an neural Ensemble re-ranking) and publish the [qrels](data) from the relevance judgements.
+TripJudge is a novel relevance judgement based test collection for the [Tripclick](https://tripdatabase.github.io/tripclick/) health retrieval collection presented at CIKM 2022.
+We extend the click-based test sets by annotating Head test set queries with a pool of
+3 runs from [Hofstätter et al.](https://arxiv.org/abs/2201.00365)
+(BM25, dense retrieval with SciBERT_DOT and an neural Ensemble re-ranking) and publish the [qrels](data) from the relevance judgements.